aksommerville/fullmoon4/README.md

 - [ ] Fine-tune song endings so they loop seamlessly.
 - [ ] Chrome Linux, I get 1-pixel artifacts when scaled up.
 Visible when the violin chart is up.
 - - Would it help to scale up only by integers?
 That's probably a good idea in any case.
+- - We're using straight `object-fit:contain` on a canvas that fills the entire available space.
+Will be tricky.

 ### May